purwarlab/MotionGen-Synthesis-Skeleton-Public/Readme.md

 3. datasetProcess.py

-MotionGen has sorted the mechanisms into four-bar, six-bar and eight-bar.
+MotionGen has sorted the mechanisms into four-bar, six-bar, and eight-bar.
 Feel free to use this sorted result.

-Preferably, you can write all your synthesis codes in this script.
-We split the synthesis code to decode (under main.py), and
+If you would like, you can write all your synthesis codes in this script.
+We split the synthesis code to decode (under main.py), and getMech (under datasetProcess.py).

+This can be redundant for your research.
+Feel free to change them.

 4. main.py

-The main function for the backend server.
+The main function of the backend server.
 You will need to start a backend server to communicate with MotionGen.

 Prerequisites: